2025–26 Washington State Cougars men's basketball team

-The 2025–26 Washington State Cougars men's basketball team represents Washington State University during the 2025–26 NCAA Division I men's basketball season.
-The team, led by second-year head coach David Riley, play their home games at the Beasley Coliseum in Pullman, Washington as second year associate members in the West Coast Conference.
+The 2025–26 Washington State Cougars men's basketball team represented Washington State University during the 2025–26 NCAA Division I men's basketball season.
+The team, led by second-year head coach David Riley, played their home games at the Beasley Coliseum in Pullman, Washington as second-year associate members in the West Coast Conference.

-This season marks the final season of the West Coast Conference as associate member as they rejoin the Pac-12 Conference on July 1, 2026.
+This season was Washington State's last as a West Coast Conference associate member, with the Cougars' primary home of the Pac-12 Conference resuming full operation on July 1, 2026 with seven new members.

 Previous season

-The Cougars finished the 2024–25 season 19–15, 8–10 in WCC play to finish in a tied for sixth place.
-As No. 6 seed in the WCC Tournament they defeated Loyola Marymount in the third round before losing to San Francisco in the quarterfinals.
+The Cougars finished the 2024–25 season 19–15, 8–10 in WCC play to finish in a tie for sixth place.
+As No. 6 seed in the WCC Tournament, they defeated Loyola Marymount in the third round before losing to San Francisco in the quarterfinals.
 They received an invitation to the CBC.
 They lost in the first round to Georgetown.